-I am Marcello La Rosa, an Associate Professor in Business Process Management (BPM) with the BPM Discipline of the Information Systems School, Science & Engineering Faculty, at the Queensland University of Technology in Brisbane, Australia.
-This site provides an account of my research, teaching and corporate training activities, besides some good pictures (I hope) of Australia.
+I am Marcello La Rosa, Professor in Business Process Management (BPM) with the BPM Discipline of the Information Systems School, Science & Engineering Faculty, at the Queensland University of Technology (QUT) in Brisbane, Australia.

-In my position of Academic Director for corporate engagements for my school, I manage QUT's offering of professional training and consultancy services on Information Systems, with a focus on BPM (see BPMTraining).
-I am also a Principal Researcher at NICTA.
+In my position of Academic Director for corporate engagements for my school, I manage QUT's wide offering of professional training and consultancy services on Information Systems, with a focus on BPM (see BPMTraining).

 I lead the Apromore initiative - a strategic research collaboration between various universities and one large industry partner, for the development of an advanced process model repository.
 I'm also the coordinator of the Process Configuration website, which collects research efforts on the management of variability in process-aware information systems.
 Finally, I'm involved in the design of YAWL, one of the most-mature community-based open-source BPM systems.

-I teach process modeling to undergraduate and postgraduate students in my university.
-I also provide corporate training courses to managers, analysts and soution architects in the area of BPM here in Australia.
+I have been teaching BPM, from process modeling, automation and mining, through to managerial aspects of the discipline such as strategic alignment and governance, both to undergraduate and postgraduate students in my university and overseas.
+I have also provided corporate training courses to managers, analysts and soution architects in the area of BPM in Australia and overseas.

-I like playing classical guitar, taking photos (you can appreciate some in this site), going surfing (although I'm not very good) and diving (I'm Advanced Open Water).
-As per music tastes, you can throw in everything that sounds like blues, folk and rock from the old seventies (Led Zeppelin to name one).
+I like playing guitar, taking photos (you can appreciate some in this site), going surfing (although I'm not very good) and diving (I'm Advanced Open Water).
+As per music tastes, you can throw in everything that sounds like blues, folk and rock from the old seventies (from B.B.
+King to Led Zeppelin to name a couple).